 How a robot helps in speeding up and improving the quality of customer service processes

-Danone Polska is using the Robotic Process Automation (RPA) tools for swift and error-free correction of anomalies relating to the changes of the material codes that interfere with the correct fulfilment of orders.
-Today, one robot twice a day performs the mundane and monotonous work that previously had to be done by several people.
+Nutricia Polska is using the Robotic Process Automation (RPA) tools for swift and error-free correction of anomalies relating to the changes of the material codes that interfere with the correct fulfilment of orders.
+Today, a single robot helps perform thankless and monotonous tasks, thus facilitating the work of several people.

 The process robotised: production of the “Chameleon” report that allows detecting the anomalies preventing the correct fulfilment of orders from big customers